MaxPleaner/css-titles/README.md

 ``

+This is surrounded by some wrapper / namespacing code which you can see in the source file.

+jQuery is a dependency.

 I don't know about the compatability, but it works for me on a current chrome running in Ubuntu.
 The effect (due to HTML standards, I presume) of giving elements a title attribute is that a tooltip appears on hover.